|Navigation: RuneScape Wiki >> Game Guide >> Combat >> Armour|

 A prayer bonus modifier affects how quickly prayers drain your prayer points, having a higher prayer bonus modifier means your prayer points will drain slower.

-Armour comes in 3 types: tank, power, and hybrid.
+Armour comes in 3 types: tank, power, and all.
 These all vary slightly in terms of armour rating and life bonus, some even come with damage modifiers.
 Tank armour is the most common armour type, and can be used as a bench mark to compare the other armour types to.

 |Type||Armour rating||Life Bonus||Notes|